processone/docs.ejabberd.im/content/developer/repositories.md

 * [processone/fast_tls](https://github.com/processone/fast_tls):
   Erlang native driver for TLS / SSL.
 It is build for performance and is more scalable that Erlang SSL driver.
-If your Erlang server is handling heavy load and is using TLS, we strongly recommand you check / compare with this driver.
+If your Erlang server is handling heavy load and is using TLS, we strongly recommend you check / compare with this driver.
 * [processone/esip](https://github.com/processone/esip):
   ProcessOne SIP protocol support to add SIP-based voice capabilities